5. Adding XY Facial Movement

 Since it is difficult to create the shape with all the parts displayed, hide the other head parts and use only the outline.

-Select a contour deformer, move it slightly to the side, and shape it.
+Select a contour deformer, move it slightly to the left side, and shape it.

-When creating the shape, do not look too much at the shape of the parts themselves, but deform the deformer handles with the perspective in mind to create a beautiful shape.
+When creating the shape, do not look too much at the shape of the part itself, but deform the deformer handles with the perspective in mind to create a beautiful shape.

 Once the deformation is applied so that the back side is slightly narrower and the front side is wider, the rest can be fine-tuned to the desired shape.